Phloemus/RNAniseed-App/README.md

 ## Using the virtual tool

 The virtual tool of RNAniseed rely on cellxgene: an easy to use interface for single cell RNA seq exploration.
 This interface allow you to perform custom queries using the filters disponible on the left side bar.

-Usually the main issue of single cell data is the lack of information needed to perform these kind of queries like the cell type, the development stage, metadata about genes etc...
+Usually the main issue of single cell data is the lack of information needed to perform these kinds of queries like the cell type, the development stage, metadata about genes etc...

 To counter this problem, RNAniseed uses relevant data from Aniseed.
-This way, many more filters are disponible to perform a queries in the visual interface.
+This way, many more filters are disponible to perform queries in the visual interface.

 ## Possible queries using RNAniseed

-Earing about queries might scare you a bit as it often heavily related to informatics but performing a query doesn't need to be tedious.
+Hearing about queries might scare you a bit as it is often heavily related to informatics but performing a query doesn't need to be tedious.

 For instance, combining filters by clicking on the buttons of the left side bar of the visual interface is a way to query your data so easily.
-You might not even realized that you performed any kind of complicated query by doing so.
+You might not even realize that you performed any kind of complicated query by doing so.

-A query is performed when you select a filter, every cell in matching the selected filter will be highlighted in the visual interface.
-Colors may also help you to differenciate the different filters for each category.
+A query is performed when you select a filter, every cell matching the selected filter will be highlighted in the visual interface.
+Colors may also help you to differentiate the different filters for each category.

 ### Queries and scientific questions answered by RNAniseed

 RNAniseed is based on filters like the tissue, the development stage, the gene expression, etc...
 You can combine them easily to perform as complex queries as you want.

 There is a small list of queries you will be able to perform using RNAniseed: